Luis Tiant: Minnesota Twins

-After an injury-plagued season in 1969, Tiant was traded to the Minnesota Twins in a multi-player deal that brought fellow pitcher Dean Chance and third baseman Graig Nettles to the Indians.
+After an injury-plagued season with the Indians in 1969, Tiant was traded to the Minnesota Twins in a multi-player deal that brought fellow pitcher Dean Chance and third baseman Graig Nettles to the Indians.
 With Minnesota, Tiant began 1970 with six wins, but then he fractured his right scapula, essentially ending his season and, some felt, his career.
 He showed some promise in the 1971 spring training, but he was released.

 Boston Red Sox

-The Braves signed him to a minor league contract to play with their Triple-A Richmond, where he pitched well, and was acquired by the Louisville Colonels, a farm team of the Boston Red Sox.
-Tiant reinvented himself as a pitcher by altering his delivery so that he turned away from home plate during his motion, in effect creating a hesitation pitch.
-According to Tiant, the new motion was a response to a drop in his velocity due to a shoulder blade injury.
+After being dropped by the Twins in spring training of 1971, the Atlanta Braves signed Tiant to a minor league contract to play with their Triple-A minor league Richmond team.
+Tiant began the process of reinventing himself as a pitcher by altering his delivery so that he turned away from home plate during his motion, in effect creating a hesitation pitch.
+According to Tiant, the new motion was a response to a drop in his velocity from his shoulder injury.
 Twisting and turning his body into unthinkable positions, Tiant would spend more time looking at second base than he did the plate as he prepared to throw.
+He varied his release point to effectively fool hitters.
+Curt Gowdy remarked of his delivery, "He comes... everywhere but between his legs.
+And he may do that in the ballgame.
+Sidearm, three-quarters, overhand..."